 - You do not need to register with Department of Education

 - You must have 180 days in your homeschool year.
 Indiana has no stipulations on what a "day" looks like in your house, or how many hours it is; which means Indiana can not mandate your curriculum choices, pace, or yearly schedule.

 - Your child does not need to participate in any standardized testing.
 As a homeschooling, your child can't take the ISTEP.
 If you really feel like you'd like to have your child take testing, you may pay for your child to take Bob Jones Accredited Test.

 Are you transferring your child from public school to homeschool?

-- Written letter of intent to transfer- Sample transfer letters for principal
+- Submit a Written letter of intent to transfer- Sample transfer letters for principal

 - You can take your child out of public school ANYTIME of the year, no need to wait for semester breaks, after testing, or end of school year

-- You DO NOT need to register with the state (even though the DOE's website strongly implies this).
+- You DO NOT need to register with the state Department of Education (even though the DOE's website strongly implies this).
 Parents may choose to register, but this is your family's decision.
 We personally have never registered our children with the DOE in 5 years of homeschooling.

 - If you do choose to register with the state, the Age of Compulsory attendance is not until 7 years old.

 This step will help you with all the rest.
 I can point you in the first direction, but your local homeschooling can give you info on local field trips, play-dates, curriculum choices, dealing with unsupportive in-laws, and finding resources in your area.

 Check your local YMCA, Library, and/or local Parks and Recreation for Homeschool-geared activities.
 The homeschool community has grown in the past 20 years, which includes communities who have begun to offer resources and activities during the school weekday.